cytosmart-bv/AxionVueOpenAPI/README.md

 [![Downloads](https://pepy.tech/badge/CytoSmartOpenAPI)](https://pepy.tech/project/CytoSmartOpenAPI)

-# Lux Connector
+# CytoSMART Open API

-This is a python wrapper for the Lux Client windows solution.
+This is a python wrapper for the CytoSMART windows app to use it headless.
-The package will only work on Windows.
+The package will only work on Windows 10 and above.

 ## Installation